michaeltroger/michaeltroger.com/docs/greenpass/index.md

 [Source Code on GitHub](https://github.com/michaeltroger/pdfwallet-android)

 # Success
-With around 150,000 downloads and briefly being one of the top 3 apps in Austria, this is my most succesful privately developed app so far.
+With around 150,000 downloads and briefly being one of the top 3 apps in Austria, this is my most successful privately developed app so far.

 #3 of all apps in Austria on 2021-07-04:
 ![#3 of all apps in Austria]({% link /images/top_apps.webp %}){:.img-fullwidth}